What Is the LLC Tax Rate? (2026 In-Depth Guide)

 The tax rate is the amount of taxes that an LLC (limited liability company) must pay on its income.
-The self-employment tax rate for LLCs is 15.30%.
-This means that if your LLC has a profit of $100,000, you will owe $15,300 in self-employment taxes.
+The self-employment tax rate for LLCs is 15.30%, according to the IRS [1].

 How Does LLC Tax Work?